 Here are some best practices to consider when designing your emails:

-Eye-Catching Header: Use a visually appealing header that includes your logo and a clear call-to-action (CTA).
-Avoid an all-image headers.
+Use a visually appealing header that includes your logo and a clear call-to-action (CTA).
+Avoid all-image headers.
 Make headlines live HTML text that appears on load and is picked up by screen readers.
-Logo top left corner that links to your brand site.
+Put your logo in the top left corner and have it link to your brand site.

-CTA Buttons: Make your call-to-action buttons stand out by using contrasting colors and clear, actionable text.
+Make your call-to-action buttons stand out by using contrasting colors and clear, actionable text.
 Have one button style and color so users know what is clickable.
-Have a main call to action button under the first content block.
+Have a main call-to-action button under the first content block.
 Expect that users will not scroll and give them a clear way to click/take action on the initial page load.

-Optimize for Accessibility: Ensure your emails are accessible to all, including individuals with disabilities.
+Ensure your emails are accessible to all, including individuals with disabilities.
 Use semantic HTML, provide alt text for images, and test with screen readers.
-Avoid text in images.
+Avoid using text in images.

 Email design should be simple

-Clear logo at the top to build trust with users.
-A powerful image in the hero area with a live text headline accompanying the image.
-Followed by a short message with a core Call to action button under it.
+Use a clear logo at the top to build trust with users.
+Use a powerful image in the hero area with a live text headline accompanying the image.
+That should be followed by a short message with a core call-to-action button under it.
 Keep the content concise and to the point with the goal of delivering a core point and then driving users to a website or custom landing page for more info.

 Douglas Rockhill – Co-Founder @ The Experience Design Studio (XDS)